Heritage Crafts

 History

-Since World War II, flute and other wind instrument making has largely ceased in the UK.
+Since World War II, boehm flute and other wind instrument making has largely ceased in the UK.
 Until 2003 Boosey & Hawkes was a major manufacturer of brass, string and woodwind musical instruments.
 The most famous names in flute making today are American or Japanese.
-There are many businesses offering the repair of instruments, although none concentrate on flutes alone.
+There are many businesses offering the repair of instruments, although few concentrate on flutes alone.

-A flute is divided into three parts: the head joint – an important part of the instrument which carries the lip plate and embouchure hole where the sound is initiated; the middle section; and the foot joint.
-The latter two comprise the ‘body’ of the flute and have the most effect on timbre, tuning, resonance and playablility.
 Most flute makers around the world, both factories and hand makers, offer a complete instrument.
 However, there are also many independent head joint makers working under their own business names and supplying to shops – the head joint requires far less equipment to make than the rest of the flute.
-A lot of musicians will discard the original head joint and replace it with a handmade one.
-In the UK, there are several head joint makers and one body maker, plus perhaps three makers who make the whole instrument, although none of them work full time at it.
-In total, there are probably fewer than ten people making complete flutes or parts of flutes.
+There are several head joint makers and one body maker, plus perhaps three makers who make the whole instrument.
+In total, there are probably fewer than ten people making complete flutes or parts of modern boehm flutes.

 Techniques